leenrd/RockPaperScissor/README.md

 # RockPaperScissor
 Javascript, practice

-Using javascript, A Rock-paper-scissor basic game, no iu tho, just console
+Using javascript, A Rock-paper-scissor basic game,